UAB Graduate Catalog

 Application for Degree

 Each candidate for a master’s degree must signify the intention to complete the requirements by a particular graduation date by submitting a completed Application for Degree Form.
-Because this form is used to check completion of requirements, order the diploma, and enter the student in the commencement program, the form must be received in the Graduate School Records Office no later than 3 weeks into the semester of expected graduation.
+Because this form is used to check completion of requirements, order the diploma, and enter the student in the commencement program, the form must be received in the Graduate School Records Office by the posted deadline for the semester of expected graduation.
 A plan of study/course curriculum outline is required for all Plan II master’s students when submitting the application for degree (before graduation).
-See deadline dates (http://www.uab.edu/graduate/deadline-dates).
-Students must be registered for at least 3 semester hours of graduate work in the semester they plan to graduate.
+See deadline dates (http://www.uab.edu/graduate/deadline-dates) located on the Graduate School website.
+However, because each graduate program may have an earlier deadline, the student should check with his or her program office for those deadlines as well.
+Students must be registered during the semester in which degree requirements are completed.
+If degree candidates are covered by the student health insurance policy, hold an assistantship, or have student loans, it may be necessary to maintain at least half time registration status of 5 credit hours to retain these benefits.
+Check with the appropriate office if these are concerns.
 Forms are available online at www.uab.edu/graduate/forms.

 The thesis required under Plan I should present the results of the candidate’s original research and the interpretation of those results.
 The document should also demonstrate the candidate’s acquaintance with the literature of the field and with the proper selection and execution of research methodology.